 So far I have been to the following countries:

 – Albania: When you visit Albania, take a lot of time with you because transport is slow.
-I have only been to Tirana and Vlora so far, but I saw the beautiful mountains from the bus on the way from Macedonia and when I hiked up Mount Dajti.
+I have only been to Tirana and Vlora, but I marveled at the beautiful mountains from the bus on the way from Macedonia and when I hiked up Mount Dajti.
 I was very impressed by the story of Albanians who hid and rescued Jews during the Holocaust, the only country in Europe to do so on a large scale.

 – Austria: The destination of many family holidays because my parents preferred the mountains over the sea.
 As a child I found that a bit boring, but meanwhile I enjoy mountains tremendously (like all nature) and I like the beautiful Austrian cities, the food (especially Kaiserschmarrn) and the friendly people.

 – Belgium: As a homo politicus I have of course visited Brussels several times, including visits to some of the EU institutions.